 20. Fill a binder with printables, games, and other fun things to do on road trips.

-Give it to them as soon as you set off.
+Give it to them as soon as you set off, and pray that they don’t finish too quickly.

 21. Throw eggs filled with paint.